wdi-atx-10/class/learning-objectives/week4.md

 ### How the Web Works

-- Differentiate between internet and web
-- Explain how the internet works, including what web server is and what a client is
+- Explain the roles web servers and clients play
-- Explain what protocols are
+- Explain what protocols are and the common ones related to the web (HTTP, HTTPS/SSL, TCP/IP)
-- Explain what TCP/IP is
-- IP Addresses
-- Define DNS and identify its role in the client-server relationship
+- Define DNS and IP addresses and identify their role in the client-server relationship
-- Define HTTP and differentiate it from other protocols
-- List some common HTTP response codes
+- List some common HTTP response codes (200, 404, 500, 400, 302)
 - Describe the role of ports for incoming/outgoing data
-- Explain what SSL is (high level)
-- Explain what a REST API is
-- List the HTTP verbs most relevant to REST API's
+- Explain what a REST API is by listing out the most relevant HTTP verbs (GET, POST, PUT, DELETE)
-- Create a new object using POST
-- Read an existing object using GET
-- Update an existing object using PUT
-- Delete an existing object using DELETE

 ### Express